November 16, 2024

 5. Humidity Levels

-Orchids thrive in environments with moderate to high humidity.
-Low humidity can cause leaves to lose turgor pressure, leading to drooping.
+Orchids do best with moderate to high humidity.
+Low humidity can cause the leaves to droop.

 Signs of Low Humidity